-Please contact the College Registrar regarding going on to a waiting list.
+Please contact the College Registrar regarding being place on the waiting list.

 My daughter is starting in Year 7 next year... what do I have to know regarding her transition to Star?

-I am moving to Melbourne from an overseas/ interstate location - what is the process?
+I am moving to Melbourne from an overseas/ interstate location - what is the application process?

 If moving from overseas, please be aware that the Northern Hemisphere timetable is significantly different to ours here in Australia - you may have to consider a half year in the same year level, should a place be available at the College, in order to align with year level subjects and the student's peer group.
-In the case of international applications, student identification documents such as birth certificate and passport are required, and all applications require copies of school reports and any other relevant documentation, e.g. letters of recommendation.
-Please call the College Registrar on (03) 9595 9595 to discuss what is required.
+In the case of international applications, student identification documents such as birth certificate and passport are required along with proof of baptism; all applications require copies of school reports and any other relevant documentation, e.g. letters of recommendation.
+Please call the College Registrar on (03) 9595 9595 if you have any questions.